English

 To be granted protection under the Act, the plant breeder must submit an application together with supporting documents, seed samples and a government fee to the Plant Breeders’ Office.
 In Canada, although varieties of all plant species are eligible for protection, algae, fungi and bacteria are not.

 Once the Office receives the application, the second step in the process is to submit a site examination form together with another government fee.
-The purpose of the examination is for the Office to determine if the candidate variety meets the requirements for distinctness, uniformity and stability.
-After the examination has been completed, the Office will notify the applicant if the variety is eligible for the grant of rights.
-If it is, a confirmation of grant of rights information form must be completed.
+The purpose of the examination is for the Office to determine if the candidate variety meets the requirements as a new variety of plant.

 Plant Breeders’ Rights granted before February 27, 2015